msantos/epcap_compile/README.md

             * datalinktype set to ethernet (DLT_EN10MB)

-            * a packet length of 65535 byte
+            * a packet length of 65535 bytes

-        See pcap_compile(7) for information about each of these options.
+        See pcap_compile(3PCAP) for information about each of these options.

 ## EXAMPLES